vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ### Kubernetes Requirements
 * LoadBalancer for ingress controller (requires one external IP address)
 * Default storage class
-* At least 16GB available memory that is allocatable across clusters, with at least 8gb per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
 * Logging is enabled and targets the desired application logging platform
 * Monitoring is enabled and targets the desired application observability platform